-- 28. Did the Permittee provide new employee training at least one (1) time per year to employees with direct stormwater responsibilities, per 4.6.A.1? - a.
+- 28. Did the Permittee provide new employee training at least (1) one time per year to employees with direct stormwater responsibilities, per 4.6.A.1? - a.
 Did the Permittee provide refresher training for existing employees directly involved in these activities at least once every two (2) years, per 4.7.A? - b.
 Document if no new employees were hired during the reporting year. - 29.
-Did the Permittee develop and updated an inventory, database, list, map, or other equivalent tracking system of private commercial and industrial sites that discharge stormwater pollutants to the MS4, per 4.6.B.1?
+Did the Permittee update and maintain an inventory, database, list, map, or other equivalent tracking system of private commercial and industrial sites that discharge stormwater pollutants to the MS4, per 4.6.B.1? - 30.
+The Permittee shall submit one (1) copy of their 4.6.B.1 Inventory as an attachment.

-- 30. The Permittee shall submit one (1) copy of their 4.6.B.1 Inventory. - 31.
-Did the Permittee develop a mechanism to identify and document facilities subject to the MSGP that did not file a timely NOI (does not apply to sites with waivers and No Discharge Certificates) and contain a means of communication with operators of these facilities to inform them of their responsibility to comply, per 4.6.B.2? - 32.
-Did the Permittee inspect all facilities identified in 4.6.B.1 once within the five (5) year permit term, per 4.6.C? - 33.
-Did the Permittee implement an effective compliance and enforcement program that incorporates escalating action for violations of city stormwater requirements, ordinance, or code, per 4.6.D?
+- 31. Did the Permittee develop a mechanism to identify and document facilities subject to the MSGP that did not file a timely NOI (does not apply to sites with waivers and No Discharge Certificates) and contain a means of communication with operators of these facilities to inform them of their responsibility to comply, per 4.6.B.2? - 32.
+Did the Permittee inspect approximately 20% of all facilities identified in 4.6.B.1, per 4.6.C? - 33.
+Is the Permittee implementing an effective compliance and enforcement program that incorporates escalating action for violations to municipal stormwater requirements, ordinance, or code, per 4.6.D?